20 fun virtual team building activities for remote employees

 • Lead by example – If you’re a manager, you have to be there for your team.
 Since it’s likely to be the first encounter with remote activities for much of your team, take charge and show people how it’s done, be it a game or virtual coffee time.

-• Make memories – Like with regular team building activities, take pictures.
+• Make memories – Like with regular team building activities, take pictures (and/or screenshots).
 Having a gallery of all the fun and silly stuff you get up to will help make these events memorable and produce some real gems.

 • Have prizes – Prizes are great as they can motivate people to compete.
 Material rewards are always nice, but even a self-made certificate can be enough to give people something to fight for.